How to Lose 10 Pounds in a week — Everything You Need To Know!

-If you want to beat the staying slim battle you have to make your body a super-efficient fat-burning machine and the way to do this is to eat the foods nature put on the planet for us.
+If you want to beat the staying slim battle and how to lose 10 pounds fast you have to make your body a super-efficient fat-burning machine and the way to do this is to eat the foods nature put on the planet for us.

 Start by cutting out sugar and carbs.

 Nature did not make pasta, cakes, biscuits, margarine, and colas.
 When we eat sugar and starch our blood sugar levels and insulin levels shoot up and we store more of the very fat that we want to get rid of.